danialRahimy/dani-pad/README.md

-# git-guide
+# dani-pad

-this is a simple project with VUE-JS and PHP that show you how to store some data in json file and remove them you learn VUE-JS, JS, PHP, JSON structure

-maybe later, not a simple!! who knows?!
+it's a different note pad, I call it dani-pad;

+it's made with vuejs, php and json for storing data;

+it's just a baby, she needs your help :D;